Magnolia Mound Plantation House: Architecture

 The cottage was originally four rooms, with side-by-side room arrangement.
 About 1812 it was expanded to a seven or eight-room house, including an extension for a formal dining room and two service rooms.
 A "U-shaped" gallery was constructed during this second stage of development.
 The Duplantier family used it as a country house.

 During the late 19th century, owners added rooms under the gallery on the north and south sides.
 The basic form of the house is rectangular with a large hip roof, which covers all rooms and galleries.
 During the early 19th century, double-hung windows were added.

 The interior décor was altered during the early 20th century.

 In 1998, the city installed an original, double slave cabin (c.1830) from Pointe Coupee Parish on the grounds to help interpret the lives of enslaved Africans.
 One half is furnished as it would have been in the early 19th century; the other half houses an exhibit on slave life in Louisiana.

 Additional outbuildings, some original to the plantation, show how the operations of the plantation were supported:

 Open-hearth kitchen - The city reconstructed a separate outdoor kitchen building based on archaeological evidence.
-It is authentically furnished with vintage utensils, such as spider pots, a clock-jack, sugar nippers, waffle iron, olla jar, and reflector ovens.
+It is authentically furnished with vintage utensils, such as spider pots, a clock-jack, sugar nips, waffle iron, olla jar, and reflector ovens.

 Overseer's house - original to the plantation, c.
 1870.
 Also individually enlisted in National Register of Historic Places as Magnolia Mound Plantation House Dependency.

 Crop garden - The crop garden contains indigo, tobacco, cotton, and sugarcane, depicting Magnolia Mound's cash crops throughout its history.

 Pigeonnier - A small pigeon house or dovecote, c.1825, typical of French Creole plantations, was used to house squab and various game birds.
 Today it again houses a collection of live pigeons.
 Also individually enlisted in National Register of Historic Places as Barthel Pigeonnier.

 Carriage house - Holds a collection of vintage tools, as well as a weaver's workshop, which depict plantation crafts c.1800-1820.